Lessons Running Gemma 4 On-Device in a Multi-Agent Flutter App

-Memex handles personal records — text notes, photos, voice memos.
-For users who care deeply about privacy, even sending prompts to a trusted cloud provider is a compromise.
-On-device inference eliminates that entirely: the model runs on the phone, the data never leaves, and the app works without internet.
+The app handles personal records — text, photos, voice memos.
+For users who care about privacy, even sending prompts to a trusted cloud provider is a compromise.
+On-device inference eliminates that: the model runs on the phone, the data never leaves, and the app works offline.

-Gemma 4 E2B/E4B was the right fit: it supports multimodal input, function calling for our agent tool system, and runs on consumer Android hardware.
-We've tested with E4B (~3.7GB) on mid-range devices.
+Gemma 4 E2B/E4B was the right fit: multimodal input, function calling, and small enough to run on consumer Android hardware.
+We tested with E4B (~3.7GB) on mid-range devices.

 Architecture: Kotlin API via Platform Channels